dmail-old/server/readme.md

 } from "@dmail/server"
 ```

-`reason` might also be a value you would pass yourself like this:
+`reason` might also be a value you passed yourself:

 ```js
 import { startServer } from "@dmail/server"